AJEvbank/Kmeans-Project/README.txt

 data.txt iff dim = 2.
 If this file has been created, then run clusters.py (included) in the program directory to view a png of the kmeans and its cluster assignments.

+Output: The program will output the parameters used to construct the kmeans structure and the query point.
+It will also output the result(s) of the kmeans search algorithm and the results of the brute force search algorithm.
+The brute force algorithm will select only one point.
+If this point is one of the search results, then the program will print, "THE RESULT IS CORRECT".
+If the point is not one of the search results, then the program will print, "THE RESULT IS NOT CORRECT".
+The program will also output the number of points checked by the kmeans search algorithm.